danpersa/tech.zalando.com/authors/lothar-schulz.rst

 .. description:
 .. type: text

 Hi there!
-I joined Zalando in May 2013 as product manager in the backend purchasing team.
+I joined Zalando in May 2013.
+My main area of work is continuous integration and delivery.
 At Zalando, I enjoy the professional working atmosphere.